CtrlK

 Distinctiveness Conflict Risk

-The description is so vague that it's unclear what domain or niche it occupies.
-Without understanding what 'writing-plans' or 'phase-handoff' entail, it's impossible to distinguish this from other skills.
+The description is so vague that it's unclear what domain this skill operates in.
+Without understanding what it does, it's impossible to distinguish it from other skills, and the reference to extending another skill creates confusion about when to use this vs. the base skill.

 1 / 3